How to Grow Strawberries for Beginners

 The perfect soil pH for growing strawberries is 5.5 to 6.8.
 To ensure your plants will produce the best results, do a soil test before planting.
 If planting in a container or raised bed, use an organic, nutrient-rich premium potting soil.
 You can easily give your soil a boost by mixing it with several inches of aged compost or other nutrient-rich organic matter.

 While strawberries do need a sufficient amount of water to blossom and grow, overwatering can cause rot.
-Plants should receive 1 to 1.5 inches of water a week and you’ll want to avoid wetting the leaves.
+Aim for 1 to 1.5 inches of water a week doing your best to avoid wetting the leaves.
 Straw or black plastic can help to keep the soil moist and the fruit clean.

 Continuous release fertilizer can help keep your strawberry plants healthy and thriving; all-purpose granules are a good option for strong growth.
 In warm weather, you can expect your berries to ripen about 30 days after the blossoms have been fertilized.